intel-lab-lkp/linux/Documentation/networking/dsa/dsa.rst

 User MDIO bus
 -------------

-In order to be able to read to/from a switch PHY built into it, DSA creates an user MDIO bus which allows a specific switch driver to divert and intercept MDIO reads/writes towards specific PHY addresses.
+The framework creates an MDIO bus for user ports (``ds->user_mii_bus``) when both methods ``ds->ops->phy_read()`` and ``ds->ops->phy_write()`` are present.
+However, this pointer may also be populated by the switch driver during the ``ds->ops->setup()`` method, with an MDIO bus managed by the driver.

+Its role is to permit user ports to connect to a PHY (usually internal) when the more general ``phy-handle`` property is unavailable (either because the MDIO bus is missing from the OF description, or because probing uses ``platform_data``).

 In most MDIO-connected switches, these functions would utilize direct or indirect PHY addressing mode to return standard MII registers from the switch builtin PHYs, allowing the PHY library and/or to return link status, link partner pages, auto-negotiation results, etc.

 For Ethernet switches which have both external and internal MDIO buses, the user MII bus can be utilized to mux/demux MDIO reads and writes towards either internal or external MDIO devices this switch might be connected to: internal PHYs, external PHYs, or even external switches.

+When using OF, the ``ds->user_mii_bus`` can be seen as a legacy feature, rather than core functionality.
+Since 2014, the DSA OF bindings support the ``phy-handle`` property, which is a universal mechanism to reference a PHY, be it internal or external.

+New switch drivers are encouraged to require the more universal ``phy-handle`` property even for user ports with internal PHYs.
+This allows device trees to interoperate with simpler variants of the drivers such as those from U-Boot, which do not have the (redundant) fallback logic for ``ds->user_mii_bus``.

+The only use case for ``ds->user_mii_bus`` in new drivers would be for probing on non-OF through ``platform_data``.
+In the distant future where this will be possible through software nodes, there will be no need for ``ds->user_mii_bus`` in new drivers at all.

 Data structures
 ---------------